urmarc443/IT-Stuff/addANewUserToALocalMachine.md

 5. Navigate to computer management
     1. Right click the start icon
     2. Select Computer Mangement
-    3. Select __Users/Groups__
+    3. Select **Users/Groups**
     4. If group requrired for user to access folders on the local machine, add the user to the groups that are associated with access
-6. Inform the account has been created and to use a strong password of 9 or more characters consisting of: UPPER & lower case letters, numbers, and special characters.
+6. Inform the user the account has been created and to use a strong password of 9 or more characters consisting of: UPPER & lower case letters, numbers, and special characters.
 #### COMPLETE

 ## Mac